UM-ARM-Lab/vr_teleop/README.md

 ## How to run:
+(This is a quick reference.
+See the [tutorials](https://github.com/UM-ARM-Lab/unity_victor_teleop/wiki/Tutorial-1:-Set-up-Unity-package) for more detailed instructions)

 You will need
 - A windows computer with unity connected to the Vive with the [Unity package](https://github.com/UM-ARM-Lab/unity_victor_teleop)
 - A linux computer (or virtual machine) with ROS